Gituser143/cryptgo/README.md

 What does `cryptgo` do?
 =======================

-Cryptgo helps you look at cryptocurrency values and details straight from your terminal!
+Cryptgo helps you look at cryptocurrency values, details and track your crypto portfolio straight from your terminal!

-It makes use of the API provided by [CoinCap.io](https://coincap.io/) and [CoinGecko](https://www.coingecko.com/en) to provide required details!
+It makes use of the API provided by [CoinCap.io](https://coincap.io/) and [CoinGecko](https://www.coingecko.com/en) to provide the required details!

 Main Page
 ---------